Book now L:Close

 • This website uses Google Analytics, a web analytics service provided by Google Ireland Limited, Gordon House, Barrow Street, Dublin 4, Ireland.
 Google Analytics uses cookies.

-We rely on your consent to the collection of data when using cookies.
-If you do not consent to the use of data when you first visit our website, we will not collect your usage behaviour and other personal data that may be collected during your visit to the website and will therefore not use it for usage analysis and subsequent remarketing campaigns.
-This also applies to third-party cookies such as the Google Analytics plugin.
+When using cookies, we rely on your consent to the collection of data.
+If you do not consent to the use of data when you first visit our website, we will not collect your usage behaviour and other personal data that may be collected during your website visit and will therefore not use it for usage analysis and subsequent remarketing campaigns.
+This also applies to third-party cookies such as this Google Analytics plugin.

 • Google Remarketing